SoftFever/OrcaSlicer/README.md

 ![discord-mark-blue](https://github.com/SoftFever/OrcaSlicer/assets/103989404/b97d5ffc-072d-4d0a-bbda-e67ef373876f) Join community: [OrcaSlicer Official Discord Server](https://discord.gg/P4VE9UY9gJ)

+🚨🚨🚨Alert🚨🚨🚨: "orcaslicer.net" is **NOT** an our website and appears to be potentially malicious.
+The content there is AI-generated, which means it lacks genuine context and it's only purpose is to profit from ADs and worse: they can redirect download links to harmful sources.
+Please avoid downloading OrcaSlicer from this site, as the download links could be compromised at any time.
+The only official platforms for OrcaSlicer are the GitHub project page and the Discord channel mentioned above.
+I really value the OrcaSlicer community and appreciate all the social groups that have formed.
+However, it’s important to address that it’s harmful if any group falsely claims to be official or misleads its members.
+If you notice such a group or are part of one, please help by encouraging the group owner to add a clear disclaimer or by warning its members.

 # Main features
 - Auto calibrations for all printers
 - Sandwich(inner-outer-inner) mode - an improved version of the `External perimeters first` mode